reactive-python/reactpy-django/docs/src/reference/settings.md

 **Example Value(s):** `#!python "example_project.postprocessor"`, `#!python None`

-Dotted path to the global default `#!python reactpy_django.hooks.use_query` postprocessor function.
+Dotted path to the default `#!python reactpy_django.hooks.use_query` postprocessor function.

 Postprocessor functions can be async or sync.
 Here is an example of a sync postprocessor function: